 The pill may not work if:

-- it is taken more than 24 hours late
+- you miss a pill or it is taken more than 24 hours late

-- you vomit within two hours of taking it
+- you vomit within three hours of taking it

 - you have very severe diarrhoea